ap17/rtl8188eu/Readme.md

 origin : https://github.com/aircrack-ng/rtl8188eus

-Currently (march 2020) used by me on Xunlong Orange OPi H3 and H5 with Linux 5.6, Debian 10.
+Currently (april 2020) used by me on Xunlong Orange OPi H2+, H3 and H5 with Linux 5.7.rc1, Debian 10.
 Works great both in access point mode and in infrastructure mode.

 This driver must be built in "in-tree" mode.